 - Ruffled plumage

 - Beak swelling

 - Discharge from nostrils

 - Any change in droppings

-These symptoms can be signs of one of the common illnesses below:
+These symptoms can signify one of the illnesses below:

 - Internal parasites, such as worms

 - Intestinal influenza